Mazunte, Oaxaca Mexico | A Tranquil Beach Town

 Yes.
 Many people surf in Mazunte and other nearby beaches.
 You should be an experienced surfer and follow the other local surfers for the best areas that are free of rocks.

-How do you get to Mazunte, Mexico?
+How do you get to Mazunte Mexico?

 To get to Mazunte, Mexico you can take a passenger van from Oaxaca City to the town of Pochutla and then a pasajero to Mazunte.
 Or you can fly to Puerto Escondido or Huatulco from both Mexico City and Oaxaca City.
 From there you will need to take two short public transport vans to Mazunte.